 Some ways you could start practicing new behaviors or changing the way you think are:

-Opioid Recovery + Treatment Services At Granite Mountain BHC
+Opioid Recovery and Treatment Services At Granite Mountain

-You can also receive treatment in our opioid programs directly from us at Granite Mountain by a dedicated team of opioid recovery specialists.
-Granite Mountain's team includes skilled clinicians, therapists, and staff that come from a history of substance use.
-Some of the opioid recovery treatments we offer include:
+You can also receive treatment in our programs for opioid abuse treatment directly from us at Granite Mountain.
+Granite Mountain’s team includes skilled clinicians, therapists, and staff that come from a history of substance use.
+Some of the opioid abuse treatments we offer include: